share/sharedb/docs/queries.md

   // ]
 })
 ```

+So, as per our query, the `query.results` will always contain the first 3 values, sorted in ascending order, regardless of what the original values were when first subscribing.

 {: .warn }
 After they've been created, queries cannot be updated.
 If you want a new page of results, you'll have to create a new query.